anttijuu/BooksAndWords/BooksAndWords/InfiniteMirror/README.md

 This implementation is demonstrating *recursion* as a way to solve the problem using Swift as the programming language.

-The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).
+A function `count` is called recursively to handle smaller and smaller pieces of the array to collect the word counts from the array of words, read from the book file.

 ## Dependencies

-InfiniteMirror uses the Swift Argument Parser to handle the parameters.
+Infinite Mirror uses the Swift Argument Parser to handle the parameters.

 ## Building and running